-The NYC FO WG developed this guide as a resource for residents, board members, property managers, and other multifamily building stakeholders who are interested in pursuing solar PV so they can understand the benefits of solar, what is required to install solar, and the steps for moving forward.
+As part of the NYSolar Smart program, supported by the DOE's Rooftop Solar Challenge II (RSC II), the NYC FO WG developed a NYC Multifamily Solar Guide as a resource for residents, board members, property managers, and other multifamily building stakeholders who are interested in pursuing solar PV so they can understand the benefits of solar, what is required to install solar, and the steps for moving forward.

+With the input of Energize NY and the NYS FO WG, the original guide has been altered and updated into this NYS Multifamily Solar Guide so that it is applicable across New York State with new sections on Energize NY PACE Finance.
 The goal is that this knowledge will streamline the interactions between solar installers and multifamily buildings, creating a more robust market in the sector that can maximize energy savings, environmental benefits, job growth, and local economic development.